lydiahallie/javascript-questions/uz-UZ/README.md

 #### Javob: D

-In ES2020, we can add private variables in classes by using the `#`.
-We cannot access these variables outside of the class.
+In ES2020, we can add private o&apos;zgaruvchis in classes by using the `#`.
+We cannot access these o&apos;zgaruvchis outside of the class.
 When we try to log `counter.#number`, a SyntaxError gets thrown: we cannot acccess it outside the `Counter` class!

 </p>
 </details>